The mining sector presents a development plan that includes the creation of a community fund – 2024-03-16 14:19:22

 He added that the challenge must be faced of modernizing the legal frameworks in this matter and converting them into legal models of sustainable development, since today, mining activities are required to perform with higher standards of transparency.

-Regarding the export credentials of CGN and Pronico, he said that they are making progress, pending inspections are being scheduled and that the United States has already answered their query about the situation of these companies.
+Regarding the export credentials of CGN and Pronico, he said that they are making progress, pending inspections are being scheduled and that the United States has already answered their query regarding the situation of these companies.
 Regarding Cerro Blanco, he said that they have not yet received the report from the Ministry of the Environment.

-Zurita added that it is expected to resume four projects that are currently suspended, which, according to studies, could contribute the equivalent of 1.3% of the gross domestic product (GDP), generate 39 thousand jobs and more than Q800 million to the State in taxes. .
+Zurita added that it is expected to resume four projects that are currently suspended, which, according to studies, might contribute the equivalent of 1.3% of the gross domestic product (GDP), generate 39 thousand jobs and more than Q800 million to the State in taxes. .

 The four projects referred to by both Grenat and the Guatemalan Chamber of Industry (CIG) are Fénix, in El Estor, Izabal (nickel); Escobal, in San Rafael Las Flores, Santa Rosa (silver); Sechol, in Alta Verapaz (nickel), and Cerro Blanco in Jutiapa (gold).
 Apart from these, the Progreso VII Derivada project, known as La Puya, also remains suspended.